sign-in-canada/MFA/docs/architecture/data_elements.md

 #### Description

-An anonymous, locally unique and never reassigned identifier within MFA 4 ATIP for the End-User, which is intended to be consumed by the Sign In Canada Acceptance Platform.
+An anonymous, locally unique and never reassigned identifier within MFA4ATIP for the End-User, which is intended to be consumed by the Sign In Canada Acceptance Platform.

 #### Sensitivity